SDTC-CPMed/scDrugPrio/README.md

 scRNA-seq data for the antigen-induced arthritis mouse model of rheumatoid arthritis can be downloaded from [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) (GEO) using accessionnumber GSE193536.
 Meta-data can be found on figshare [10.6084/m9.figshare.21785333](https://figshare.com/s/d75d0136702ba324c1d2).

 scRNA-seq data for multiple sclerosis patients were retrieved from GEO (GSE138266)[^2].
-Meta-data can be found on figshare [10.6084/m9.figshare.21842193](https://figshare.com/s/eb05de865ae3e560eb55).
+Meta-data for the batch-corrected analysis can be found on figshare [10.6084/m9.figshare.21842193](https://figshare.com/s/eb05de865ae3e560eb55).

 scRNA-seq data for Crohn's disease patients were retrieved from GEO (GSE134809)[^3].
-Meta-data can be found on [figshare](https://figshare.com/s/d75d0136702ba324c1d2).
+Meta-data for the batchcan be found on [figshare](https://figshare.com/s/d75d0136702ba324c1d2).

 scRNA-seq data for psoriatic arthritis can be retrieved from GEO (accession number pending).
 Meta-data can be found on [figshare](https://figshare.com/s/d75d0136702ba324c1d2).